The Story of the Woodswomen

 |Image: Debra Bernier|

-Once upon a time, long ago, I was out walking in the woods.
+Many years ago, I was out walking in the woods.

-Curious, I crouched down and crawled through the tight entrance to the hut.
+Curious, I crouched down and crawled through the tight entrance into the hut.
 Inside, there was a fire, and on the other side of the dancing flames was a woman unlike any other woman I had seen before.
 Her hair was long and thick, full of spider webs and crawling things.
 Her eyes were dark and bright, like glowing coals in the night.
-She wore many layers of skins and furs, and her bare feet looked as though they were made of old tree bark.
+She wore many layers of skins and furs, and her bare feet looked as though they were made of old bark.

-You could find women mossy green and earthy brown, fiery red and glittering gold, frosty white and cloudy grey, black as the night and pale as the moon.
-The women came in all shapes and sizes, and with many gifts, but for all their differences, you could be certain of one thing – all woodswomen had a heart of gold deep inside.
+There was a time long ago when women could be seen in the woods… You could find women mossy green and earthy brown, dark as the night and pale as the moon.
+They came in all shapes and sizes, and with many gifts, but for all their differences you could be certain of one thing – all woodswomen had a heart of gold deep inside…

 But what happened to the woodswomen?

 And why have the woods become so, so silent?